itozyun/iz-preprocessor/README.md

 | `//_<bottom50`             | move to bottom range             | `//_<bottom(Order:0~100)` move to bottom for optimized builds |

 ## settings.json example
+From version 0.0.6, "rootPath" accepts two types of "path String" or "path Arrays".

 From version 0.0.4, the file path is now two ways, "path" and "find".

 From version 0.0.2, add build parameters to settings.json.

 ~~~json